The Great Mystery of Jack the Ripper, Part VI

 9. Inspector Abberline, who believed Hutchinson, wanted desperately to catch the man in astrakhan.
-To do that, it was imperative that Hutchinson’s description of the man, which was circulated to all police stations, remain confidential, as the police did not want the man in Astrakhan to learn that they were looking for him, and then disguise himself or flee.
+To do that, it was imperative that Hutchinson’s description of the man, which was circulated to all police stations, remain confidential, as the police did not want the man dressed in astrakhan to learn that they were looking for him, and then disguise himself or flee.

 That calls for investigation.

-If the man in astrakhan did not exist, then the first seven puzzle pieces were merely the result of George Hutchinson’s untruthful statements.
+If the man in astrakhan did not exist … then the first seven puzzle pieces were merely the result of George Hutchinson’s untruthful statements.
 Voila!
-Suddenly, seven illogical and puzzling pieces just fell magically into place.
+Suddenly, seven illogical and puzzling pieces just fell magically into place!

 The eighth puzzle piece is why did Hutchinson withhold his testimony from the police for three days, and even then continue to withhold it until the inquest had closed?
 This piece fits if he slaughtered Mary Jane Kelly and then had no intention of contacting the police.
 That is, until he read in the newspaper about Mrs. Sarah Lewis’ testimony at the inquest.
 She had sworn that at about the time of Mary Jane Kelly’s death, in the early morning hours of 9 November, she had seen a man, “not tall, but stout,” standing alone in Dorset Street, directly across the street from the entrance to Miller’s Court, where Mary Jane Kelly lived.
 She said that he was looking up the court.

 Scotland Yard immediately began searching for that man, who it later turned out was George Hutchinson.
 Did he suspect that Mrs. Lewis could identify him if she saw him again?
 If so, he could not have assumed the risk of appearing at the inquest, where Mrs. Lewis might have excitedly exclaimed, “That’s him!
 That’s the man that I saw at the murder scene!”
 Neither could he have risked allowing the police to track him down after Mrs. Lewis had testified.
-That would explain why, at 6:00 p.m., on Monday, 12 November, after the inquest had closed, Hutchinson only then walked into the Commercial Street Police Station and daringly confronted the police with an imaginary scenario to explain why he had been seen directly in front of Miller’s Court, near the time of the murder, by Mrs. Lewis.
+That would explain why, at 6:00 p.m., on Monday, 12 November, after the inquest had closed, Hutchinson only then walked into the Commercial Street Police Station and daringly confronted the police with an imaginary scenario to explain why he had been seen directly in front of Miller’s Court, very close to the time of the murder, by Mrs. Lewis.

 The ninth, and last, puzzle piece fits if Hutchinson’s reason for spilling the confidential description of the man in astrakhan to the press on Tuesday, 13 November, just hours after he had revealed those details to the police, was to give that imaginary suspect a reason to disguise himself or flee, thereby creating a convincing reason why the man in astrakhan — who never existed — could never be found.

 Inspector Frederick G. Abberline was an admired, knowledgeable, and highly capable law enforcement officer of Scotland Yard, in charge of the detectives.
 Yet, could it be that the key to solving this baffling case was merely a matter of not assuming that Inspector Abberline was infallible?
-Has the door to the identification of Jack the Ripper remained sealed like a tomb for more than 120 years merely because one “expert,” Inspector Abberline, had an erroneous opinion?
+Has the door to the identification of Jack the Ripper remained sealed like a tomb for 121 years merely because one “expert,” Inspector Abberline, had an erroneous opinion?